 State-Lead Tank Removal

 The LUST Program is also in charge of distributing the federal and state Leaking Underground Storage Tank Response Funds, which are used for state-lead investigations and clean-ups.
-A state-lead investigation occurs in one of three instances:
+A state-lead investigation occurs in one of four instances:

 - An emergency exists, such as an imminent health threat;